 Contacting us by phone or visiting us in person

-We provide a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
+Greater Manchester Combined Authority provides a text relay service for people who are D/deaf, hearing impaired or have a speech impediment.
 To access this call 18002 0161 778 7000.
 If there is a specific number you wish to call add the prefix of 18002 to enable Text Relay.

-Our offices have access to an audio induction loops, or if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.
+Our offices have access to audio induction loops, or if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.

 Technical information about this website’s accessibility